Full-time Enrollment Services

 Classrooms are specifically designed to meet the unique needs of students and provide an effective instructional setting.
 Each classroom has an observation room for use by parents or university students.
 Acoustic treatment minimizes auditory distractions.

 Because the DuBard Association Method® is a multisensory approach, writing is a large component of the method.
 Classrooms are equipped with multiple chalk boards to accommodate small group work at the board.

-Each class has a maximum of 10 students and is served by a speech-language pathologist, most of whom are also certified academic language therapists (CALTs), and a teacher assistant.
+Each class has a maximum of 10 students and is served by a speech-language pathologist, most of whom are also certified academic language therapists (CALTs), and a Classroom Therapy Assistant.

 Students work to master the DuBard Association Method® curriculum building from single phonemes (sounds) to creating complex sentences, paragraphs and questions.

 Math, science and social studies also are addressed through the techniques of the DuBard Association Method®.

 Students’ progress is noted on the Individualized Education Program (IEP) or Individualized Services Plan (ISP), semi-annual progress reports, and through comprehensive annual testing.